-Please contact Mr Murdo Macleod, NHSWI Operational Diversity Lead, if you wish to continue to be involved with NHSWI as we further develop/implement the actions in our Plan.
-He can be contacted by telephone on 01851 704704 Ext 2408 or via email at murdomacleod1@nhs.net.
-Mr Macleod will be glad to meet with anyone with an interest in this work.
+Please contact Mr Murdo Macleod, NHSWI Operational Diversity Lead or T K Shadakshari, Strategic Diversity Lead, if you wish to continue to be involved with NHSWI as we further develop/implement the actions in our Plan.
+They can be contacted by telephone on 01851 704704 Ext 2408 or via email at Murdo.Macleod@nhs.scot or tk.shadakshari@nhs.scot.
+Mr Macleod or TK Shadakshari will be glad to meet with anyone with an interest in this work.